-With the trees cut down, stumps need to be removed to completely clear your land of brush.
+With the trees cut down, you need to remove the stump to completely clear your land of brush.
 There are plenty of ways to go about it, but it all depends on the size and quantity.
 Here are a couple of ways to get rid them:

 Whether you use a shovel or a stump grinder, be sure to fill in the hole with dirt or topsoil so that you have a flat surface.

-Important Safety Tip: If you haven’t been wearing pants and long sleeves yet, be sure to wear them at this point.
-They will help protect your skin from plants such as poison ivy and oak that might be hidden.
+If you haven’t been wearing pants and long sleeves yet, be sure to put them on at this point.
+They will help protect your skin from plants such as poison ivy and poison oak that might be hidden.